 - Your partner becomes unstable and you need to grab the kids and go

 - One of your kids gets cancer and you need to take unpaid family leave

 - Your dog gets hit by a car and needs life saving surgery

-- Your roommate decides you’re “not a fit” and kicks you out
+- Your roommate decides you’re “not a fit” and kicks you out with one week notice

 - You experience a traumatic event and need therapy and medication to manage the PTSD (This was me – your mental health can absolutely be an emergency.)